-Figure 6.2.4.2-2: Media session: UE - UE (CP) - Media Resource (served by the same Operator)
+Figure 6.2.4.2-2: UE RTC Resource (served by the same operator) UE (CP)

-c.
-UE - Media Resource (served by other Operator): A UE establishes a media session with a media resource (e.g., Immersive conference room) served by the operator that different from the network which the UE is connected to.
-In this scenario, the C-Plane signalling message and mediasession stream are sent over the NNI.
-Other Ues can connect to the media resource as same as pattern a.
+UE RTC Resource (served by the other operator)

+- UE_A establishes a media session destined for a RTC ID resource (e.g., Immersive conference room) served by the operator that different from the network which the UE_A is connected to.
+In this scenario, the C-Plane signalling messages and media/data are sent over the NNI.
+Other UEs can connect to the RTC ID resource as same as use case a.